kaiii0328/dt-SCAE-sed-tryout/README.md

+#Polyphonic Sound Event Detection by using Capsule Neural Networks

 This is the source code for the system described in the paper [Polyphonic Sound Event Detection by using Capsule Neural Networks](https://arxiv.org/pdf/1810.06325.pdf).

 Requirements